Liquidations: DeFi on a Knife-edge: Protocols for Loanable Funds (PLF)

 \subsection{Collateralization}

 Given the pseudonymity of agents in Ethereum, borrow positions need to be overcollateralized to reduce the default risk.
 Thereby, the borrower of an asset is required to supply collateral, where the total value of the supplied collateral exceeds the total value of the borrowed asset.
-For example, in order to borrow 100 USD worth of \coin{DAI} with \coin{ETH} as collateral at a collateralization ratio of 150\%, a borrower would have to lock 150 USD worth of \coin{ETH} to collateralize the borrow position.
-Thus, the protocol does not face monetary risk from defaulted borrow positions, as the underlying collateral of a defaulted position can be sold off to recover the debt.
+Each asset is associated with a collateralization ratio, namely the minimum collateral-to-borrow ratio when the asset is used to collateralize a new borrow position.
+For example, in order to borrow 100 USD worth of \coin{DAI} with \coin{ETH} as collateral at a collateralization ratio of 125\%, a borrower would have to lock 125 USD worth of \coin{ETH} to collateralize the borrow position.
+Thus, the protocol limits monetary risk from defaulted borrow positions, as the underlying collateral of a defaulted position can be sold off to recover the debt.
+The inverse of the collateralization ratio is referred to as the \textit{collateral factor}, which is the amount of a deposit that may be used as collateral.
+For example, if the collateralization ratio on a PLF for the market of \coin{DAI} is $125$\%, the collateral factor would be $0.8$, implying that for each \$$1$ deposit of \coin{DAI}, the supplier may borrow \$$0.8$ worth of some other asset.